 How to Recognize Mental Illness

 Jasmine stood in the frozen food section of her local grocery store, her hands sweaty, chest pounding and her thoughts racing.
 Although nothing appeared to be out of the ordinary in the store she could not gain control of her racing thoughts.
 She looked left then right quickly trying desperately not to call attention to herself.
 She left her basket full of items for the week that she had wanted to prepare and raced quickly but quietly towards the nearest exit.
 She walked hurriedly to her car.
 Her hands were trembling, she fumbled with her keys still on the edge of tears finally the door unlocked and she was able to get into her car.
 Once she was safety in she began to cry and breathe heavily.
 She was having a panic attack.
-A friend had mention to her the idea of counseling once before yet she hadn’t made the attempt to call just yet.
-Things where starting to get out of control for her, she needed to make a change.
+A friend had mentioned to her the idea of counseling once before yet she hadn’t made the attempt to call just yet.
+Things were starting to get out of control for her, she needed to make a change.

 What is Mental Illness